 The TRS-25 has a 3 MOA dot reticle in this optic and it’s fairly nice.

 Moving it to the 1 position indoors, you don’t really see much of the dot.
 It’s very faint and not very crisp.

-Once you get to about three or four indoors, you’re really starting to see it.
-Indoors, medium light, middle of the day windows open, it’s going to work pretty well for you.
+You’re starting to see it once you get to about three or four indoors.
+Indoors, medium light, middle of the day windows open, it will work pretty well for you.

-Moving up to setting 6, 7, or 8 indoors, it’s very noticeable.
+It’s very noticeable moving up to setting 6, 7, or 8 indoors.
 Some people might prefer to have their reticle in this setting, but keep in mind the larger it gets, the more sight picture the dot takes up.

 If you take it all the way to 11 indoors, middle of the day, there’s no red glowing ring like I’ve seen on some of the other optics, namely the Holosun that I have.
-If you max out the setting on the Holosun and you’re in somewhat low light, you’ll see a red ring, and it’ll really distort the sight of your sight picture and your ability to focus on your target.
+If you max out the setting on the Holosun and you’re in somewhat low light, you’ll see a red ring, distorting the sight of your sight picture and your ability to focus on your target.

 The 11 inside really doesn’t bother me.
 Keep in mind, it’s pretty bright and it does have some fragmentation of the dot at that level.

 One nice thing to note is that you can turn left or right with the reticle adjustment brightness wheel.
-You can go either straight to one from zero or from zero straight to 11.
+You can go straight to one from zero or zero straight to 11.